 Under the Tobacco and Other Smoking Products Act 1998 (the Act), electronic cigarettes (regardless of whether they contain nicotine or not) and related products are smoking products and subject to the Queensland smoking laws.

-- used in existing no-smoking indoor and outdoor places
+- used in no-smoking indoor and outdoor places

 - sold to children under 18 years of age

-To report the sale or possession of electronic cigarettes containing liquid nicotine, call 13 QGOV (13 74 68).
+To report illegal sale or possession of electronic cigarettes or electronic cigarette products containing nicotine, call 13 QGOV (13 74 68).